raindropio/help/docs/getting-started/import.md

 ### Pinterest
 Pinterest itself doesn't have any tools to export your data.
 But you can try to use great third-party app called [Pinback](https://pinbackit.github.io/) that can help you download export file.
 Just follow instructions on [Pinback](https://pinbackit.github.io/) site.

+### Edge Collections
+Go to specific collection, click `... / Copy All` then create a `.txt` file and paste content of clipboard to it.
+Now you have a `.txt` file that can be imported to Raindrop.

 ## Settings
 Before you start import, please select how much data you want to transfer: